-Muntin and mullion–No they aren’t culinary or even scientific terms.
-They are architectural jargon, and as a homeowner, it’s important to understand the differences between muntin vs. mullion, especially if you’re tackling an exterior redesign project.
-Both of these exterior elements part of window and door systems, but they are quite different from one another, and knowing which one is which can make a big difference when you hit that purchase button in your online shopping cart.
+Muntin and mullion: No, these aren’t culinary or scientific terms.
+They are architectural jargon.
+As a homeowner, it’s important to understand the differences between muntin vs. mullion, especially if you’re tackling an exterior redesign project.
+Both of these exterior elements are part of window and door systems, but they are quite different from one another, and knowing which one is which can make a big difference when you hit that purchase button in your online shopping cart.
 We’re here to help make sure that you purchase the right product for your windows.

 If you need help envisioning muntins or mullions on your home, brick&batten can help.
 But until then, stay with us to learn more about the differences between these two terms that sometimes confuse even the most talented architects.